 What is peer-to-peer lending?

-Peer-to-peer lending brings investors — both individuals and companies — directly to people who need to borrow money.
+Peer-to-peer lending brings investors — individuals and companies — directly to people who need money.
 Traditional personal loans come from institutions like banks, credit unions or online lenders.
 Peer-to-peer lending is when you borrow money from a person or company investing in your loan.

 How does peer-to-peer lending work?

 Most peer-to-peer loans are arranged through online lending platforms.
 The whole process takes place online and usually has a short turnaround time.
 Here’s how it works: